Sparebox/AsteroidsClone/README.md

 3. Launch the game with the executable file

 ## How to play
-You can choose between mouse and arrow keys as control input in the options.
+You can choose between the mouse and arrow keys as control input in the options.
 ### Keyboard controls
 - Up arrow: go forward
 - Left arrow: turn left